kbparagua/paloma/README.md

 ## Advantages
 * Choose what specific javascript code to run per page.
 * Easily make ruby variables available on your javascript files.
+* Can be written using vanilla javascript, coffeescript, and anything that compiles to js.
+* Easy to understand (*because it is patterned after Rails' controller module*).

 ## Quick Example